Eschatologue/CM_wiki/docs/option/class-options/sorcerer-metamagic/hb.md

 _**Cost:** 1 :class-phb24-sorcerer: Sorcery Point(s)_

-When you cast a spell that forces a **:d20-save: STR or DEX Save**{ .d20 }, you can spend 1 Sorcery Point(s) and change the spell's saving throw to target the other Ability Score instead.
+When you cast a spell that forces a **:d20-save: STR or DEX Save**{.d20}, you can spend 1 Sorcery Point(s) and change the spell's saving throw to target the other Ability Score instead.

 This Metamagic only changes the initial save.
 Any subsequent Saving Throws target the original Ability Score.